rasbt/b3-basic-batchsize-benchmark/README.md

 Note that this is all from one run each.
-To get more reliable stats, it might be worthwhile repeating the runs many times and reporting the average + SD.
-However, even from the numbers above, it is probably apparant that there is only a small but barely noticeable difference between 127, 128, and 129.
+To get more reliable stats, repeating the runs many times and reporting the average + SD might be worthwhile.
+However, even from the numbers above, it is probably apparent that there is only a small but barely noticeable difference between 127, 128, and 129.

-**Or in other words, do you have a batch size of 128 that you would like to run but it doesn't fit into memory?
-It's probably okay to train that model with a batch size of 120 and 100 before scaling it down to 64 😊.**
+**Or in other words, do you have a batch size of 128 that you would like to run, but it doesn't fit into memory?
+It's probably okay to train that model with a batch size of 120 and 100 before scaling it down to 64** 😊.